• Skip to main content

 • Olive oil (optional)

-Word to the Wise: Use warm water.
-Not hot water, or you’ll burn yourself.
+Very important!
+Use warm water.
+Not hot water or you’ll burn yourself.

 Olive oil is optional, but it helps bring the dough together and adds flavor to the gorditas.